kristenjin811/Carcar/README.md

 <img src="manufacturers.png" alt="Alt text" title="manufacturers">
 <img src="createmanufacturer.png" alt="Alt text" title="create manufacturer">

+### VehicleModel
-- VehicleModel: the model of a vehicle created by the manufacturer From Insomnia and your browser, you can access the vehicle model endpoints at the following URLs.
+- the model of a vehicle created by the manufacturer From Insomnia and your browser, you can access the vehicle model endpoints at the following URLs.
 - List vehicle models	GET	http://localhost:8100/api/models/
 - Create a vehicle model	POST	http://localhost:8100/api/models/